Q: What do I need to be a volunteer?

 ***Please keep in mind that fundraising is a great option to help you raise funds for China!
 Once your trip is finalized we can guide you through any info you will need for fundraising.
 Please email: email@example.com to apply to fundraise using our logo and name and also for more fundraising ideas and guidelines.

 Q: Where will we be staying while volunteering?

 A: Our volunteers have stayed at a Westernized hotel called “Chianti 45° Holiday Inn” which is walking distance to a shopping mall (available to book through trip.com).
-There is also another higher range hotel option nearby Wanda Realm Hotel in HaXi, Harbin.
+There are also other higher range hotel options nearby Wanda Realm Hotel in HaXi, Harbin and Atour Hotel.
 We will organise transport each day from these locations to the Safehouse.
 You’re welcome to stay at any hotel, however, you will need to find your own transport to these hotels in time for pick-up in the morning.
 These locations have been chosen for their convenience and also because they avoid most of the infamous traffic in Harbin.
 Unfortunately, Harbin also doesn’t have coin operated laundromats, so please bring some spare hangers to hang your clothes up to dry after you have hand washed them.

 Q: What would I pack for this trip?